 Such kind of sanctions will be enforced to the law order by the new personal data protection directive.

-RODO enforces on the data controller the obligation of Personal Data Officer (IOD) designation in case when:
+GDPR enforces the obligation of Personal Data Protection Officer's (DPO) designation on the data controller in case when:

-In cases other than those, IOD designation is facultative.
+In cases other than those, DPO designation is facultative.

-What is new in RODO, a group of undertakings may appoint a single data protection officer provided that a data protection officer is easily accessible from each establishment.
-The controller and the processor should ensure that the IOD is involved properly and in a timely manner, in all issues which relate to the protection of personal data,
+What is new in GDPR, a group of undertakings may appoint a single data protection officer provided that a data protection officer is easily accessible from each establishment.
+The controller and the processor should ensure that the DPO is involved properly and in a timely manner in all issues which relate to the protection of personal data,

-As new powers/tasks of IOD may be indicated that IOD cooperates with supervisory authority, stands for a contact point for supervisory authority in the issues related to data processing as well as for complainants – in this sense it will act as a customer service office.
+As new powers/tasks of DPO may be indicated that DPO cooperates with supervisory authority, stands for a contact point for supervisory authority in the issues related to data processing as well as for complainants – in this sense it will act as a customer service office.

-The data controller will be obliged to examine the agreements of entrust to verify whether they guarantee the implementation of appropriate technical and organizational measures required by RODO.
-According to that it will be necessary to review the subject agreements, making revisions and amendments.
+The data controller will be obliged to examine the agreements of entrust to verify whether they guarantee the implementation of appropriate technical and organizational measures required by GDPR.
+According to that, it will be necessary to review the subject agreements, making revisions and amendments.

-It also seems inevitable to create an appropriate procedure which contains indications when a processor may be considered sufficiently reliable to implement proper technical and organizational measures required by RODO.
+It also seems inevitable to create an appropriate procedure which contains indications when a processor may be considered sufficiently reliable to implement proper technical and organizational measures required by GDPR.

 New regulations also stipulate a data controller’s requirement to be granted with authority to perform audits and/or inspections on processors.